 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 03.02.003), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 03.02.003), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 The Napoleonic and Anglo-American wars of the early 1800s helped turn the inshore Newfoundland and Labrador fishery into a resident rather than migratory industry.
 As the French and American fisheries declined between 1804 and 1815, Newfoundland and Labrador cod became more valuable on the international market.
 This prompted many more English and Irish fishers to permanently settle on the island instead of traveling there each summer to fish.
 Most of these men and women established settlements along Newfoundland’s northeast coast and Avalon Peninsula, and some also migrated to the island’s French Shore each year to catch codfish in those waters as well while hostilities disrupted French fishing effort there.